2lian/Motion-Stack/Documentation/design_principles.md

 This makes the structure robust and flexible but mainly easy to test, debbug and understand.
-If a bug happens, levels can be isolated (for example by launching only levels up to 02) and the ros2 components - topics, services, parameters - can be checked.
+If a bug happens, levels can be isolated (for example by launching only levels up to 02) and the ros2 components - topics, services, parameters - can be checked with minimal dependencies.
 New objects, nodes and functionalities can also be added easily by adding or modifying branches of the tree.

+The downside is that inter-node communication can look complex and heavy.
+But there is not much data being sent so it's not that bad.
+The whole structure is also deeply asynchronous, this is a very good side effect, but it is hard to understand at start.

 Role of each node:
 - Mover: Synchronizes the movement of several legs
-- Leg: Moves the tip of a leg from one target to another in a controlled motion
+- Leg: Moves the tip of a leg from one target to another in a controlled smooth motion
-- IK: Finds the joints angles for the leg tip to be on target
+- IK: Computes the joints angles for the leg tip to be on target
-- Joint: Interprets and correct the joint angle (applies angle limits, flips angle, zeros)
+- Joint: Interprets and correct the joint angle before sending to the corresponding motor (applies angle limits, flips angle, zeros)
 - Motor: Handles hardware/software connection, receives and converts angle, and rotates.

 ### In English with example

-The joint handle everything related to the joint.
-It receives target angles from the level above: IK (Inverse Kinematics), and send commands to the motor node.
+The joint node handle everything related to the joint.
+It receives target angles from the level above: IK (Inverse Kinematics), and sends commands to the motor node.
 It also sends the current angle of the joint to the levels above (IK and more).

 The joint nodes shouldn't rely on data of levels above, so the joint does not have access to the position of the leg tip or the step direction.
 The joint nodes only cares about level below, so only about the motor.
 Similarly, the joint node